logikum/md-doc-site/contents/1.0/documentation/contents.md

 support.
 If there more `language` directories, the navigation bar displays a dropdown menu to select the current language.
 The default language can be set in the [configuration].
-The `language` directories can also have subdirectories, that can appear as dropdown meus in the navigation bar.
+The `language` directories can also have subdirectories, that can appear as dropdown menus in the navigation bar.

 ```text
 /contents